peteski22/document-to-podcast/README.md

 ### text-to-speech

-We support models from the [OuteAI](https://github.com/edwko/OuteTTS) and [Parler_tts](https://github.com/huggingface/parler-tts) packages.
+We support models from the [OuteAI](https://github.com/edwko/OuteTTS) package.
 The default text-to-speech model in this repo is [OuteTTS-0.2-500M](https://huggingface.co/OuteAI/OuteTTS-0.2-500M).
 Note that the `0.1-350M` version has a `CC-By-4.0` (permissive) license, whereas the newer / better `0.2-500M` version has a `CC-By-NC-4.0` (non-commercial) license.
-For a complete list of models visit [Oute HF](https://huggingface.co/collections/OuteAI) (only the GGUF versions) and [Parler HF](https://huggingface.co/collections/parler-tts).
+For a complete list of models visit [Oute HF](https://huggingface.co/collections/OuteAI) (only the GGUF versions).

-**Important note:** In order to keep the package dependencies as lightweight as possible, only the Oute interface is installed by default.
-If you want to use the parler models, please also follow the instructions at https://github.com/huggingface/parler-tts.
+In this [repo](https://github.com/Kostis-S-Z/document-to-podcast) you can see examples of using different TTS models with minimal code changes.

 ## Pre-requisites